CEA-MetroCarac/fitspy/doc/user_guide/workflow.rst

 ========

-all the spectra fitting operations can be realized both by the GUI or by python scripts.
+All the spectra fitting operations can be realized both through the GUI or by python scripts.

 However, although python scripts can be very practical when working with repetitive actions (like batches in the case of parametric studies for instance), from a practical point of view, it is easier:

-- 1/ to use the GUI to define **visually** a `Fitspy` model then
+- 1/ to use the GUI to define a `Fitspy` model **visually**, then

 - 2/ to apply it to new data sets.